This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Where to Book Accommodations

 Once you’ve narrowed down the area you want to stay in, it’s time to actually book.
-We use Booking.com for most hotel and apartment stays — they have the widest inventory, free cancellation on the majority of listings, and a Genius loyalty program that gets you 10–15% off after a few stays.
+We use Booking.com for most hotel and apartment stays.
+They have the widest inventory, free cancellation on the majority of listings, and a Genius loyalty program that gets you 10 to 15% off after a few stays.
 For private rentals or longer stays (think a week or more), Airbnb is still our go-to.
-For budget travel, Hostelworld has the best filters for hostels with private rooms (which are often cheaper than budget hotels and a good middle ground for couples).
+For budget travel, Hostelworld has the best filters for hostels with private rooms, which are often cheaper than budget hotels and a good middle ground for couples.

 Plan for Local Transportation